Skip to main content

 Major Trails And Attractions

-Before the conflict and dam destruction, the park offered boat excursions through the reed-lined channels, birdwatching tours to nesting colonies, and fishing in the productive Dnieper waters.
+Before the conflict and dam destruction, the park offered boat excursions through the reed-lined channels, birdwatching tours to nesting colonies, and fishing in the productive Dnipro waters.
 The floodplain forests provided scenic walking opportunities, and the vast reedbeds created an immersive wilderness atmosphere.
 The current status of visitor facilities and access is severely affected by the ongoing conflict and the dramatic environmental changes following the dam breach.
 Future restoration of tourism activities will depend on both the security situation and the ecological recovery of the wetland system.

 Visitor Facilities And Travel

 The park is located near the city of Kherson, but access has been severely restricted and dangerous due to the ongoing armed conflict.
 Before the conflict, the park was accessible from Kherson by road and boat.
 Visitor infrastructure included boat launches, observation platforms, and marked trails.
-The dam destruction in 2023 caused widespread damage to infrastructure throughout the lower Dnieper valley.
-The future restoration of visitor facilities and services depends on the resolution of the conflict and the stabilization of the hydrological conditions.
+The dam destruction in 2023 caused widespread damage to infrastructure throughout the lower Dnipro valley.
+The future restoration of visitor facilities and services depends on the resolution of the conflict and the stabilisation of the hydrological conditions.

 Conservation And Sustainability

 The park faces the most severe conservation crisis of any protected area in Ukraine.
 The destruction of the Kakhovka Dam in June 2023 caused catastrophic flooding that killed wildlife, destroyed vegetation, and contaminated the wetlands with pollutants, agricultural chemicals, and landmines washed from surrounding areas.
-The subsequent draining of the Kakhovka Reservoir has lowered water levels throughout the lower Dnieper system, threatening the survival of wetland habitats that depend on reliable water supply.
+[1] The subsequent draining of the Kakhovka Reservoir has lowered water levels throughout the lower Dnipro system, threatening the survival of wetland habitats that depend on reliable water supply.
 The ongoing armed conflict prevents effective conservation management.
 International scientific assessment and long-term ecological restoration planning will be essential for the park's recovery, representing one of the most significant environmental rehabilitation challenges in European conservation history.

 Visitor Ratings